Structural Engineering Sydney

 In-Situ Concrete Walls

-An engineer designed, concrete retaining wall can suit a variety of project needs.
-Since the construction of a concrete wall can be done by just about any builder.
-In-situ concrete walls may be cheaper to build except for their form work, and are more flexible, depending on the type of soil retaining required to be achieved.
+When an engineer designs concrete retaining walls that can suit a variety of project needs, the construction of a concrete wall can be done by just about any builder.
+In-situ concrete walls may be cheaper to build except for their formwork and are more flexible, depending on the type of soil retaining required to be achieved.

 Gravity Structures – Limestone Retaining Walls

-The gravity wall depends upon its weight to retaining soil.
-Limestone retaining walls are a type of gravity walls commonly used in the Perth Region.
-The interlocking blocks that are used to construct the limestone retaining wall can be either natural blocks or reconstituted limestone blocks.
-Limestone retaining walls can be used in a wide range of applications and have a long durability.
-The type of retained soil is especially useful if required to supports imposed actions such as light vehicle surcharge loading.
+The gravity wall depends upon its weight to retain soil.
+Limestone retaining walls are gravity walls commonly used in the Perth Region.
+The interlocking blocks used to construct the limestone retaining wall can be either natural blocks or reconstituted ones.
+Limestone retaining walls can be used in a wide range of applications and have long durability.
+The type of retained soil is beneficial if required to support imposed actions such as light vehicle surcharge loading.

 Panel & Post Retaining Walls

-Also known as concrete sleeper retainer walls, usually consist of concrete posts or steel beams cast into a concrete footings.
-The retaining is achieved with concrete panels inserted between reinforced concrete post or galvanised I beams.
-This type of retaining wall is easy and quick to install in sand sites.
-Also this type of retaining wall isn’t recommend within 1km from the ocean and to ensure durability, is it critical that the steel I-beams are galvanised.
+Also known as concrete sleeper retainer walls, they usually consist of concrete posts or steel beams cast into concrete footings.
+The retaining is achieved with concrete panels inserted between reinforced concrete posts or galvanised I-beam.
+This retaining wall is easy and quick to install on sand sites.
+Also, this retaining wall isn’t recommended within 1km of the ocean to ensure durability, and the steel I-beams must be galvanised.

 Concrete Block Retaining Wall Systems

-Retaining wall using concrete masonry blocks are straightforward to construct and since there is a wide range of colours and textures available, there are a range of options for retaining walls, planter boxes and feature walls.
-Concrete masonry retaining walls are typically constructed in Australia using 150 series blocks or 200 series blocks.
+Retaining wall using concrete masonry blocks are straightforward to construct, and since there is a wide range of colours and textures available, there is a range of options for retaining walls, planter boxes and feature walls.
+Concrete masonry retaining walls are typically constructed in Australia using 150 or 200 series blocks.

-Engineering Sydney structural engineers specialise in retaining wall design, meaning we deliver quality retaining wall design solutions and never over-price.
-We pride ourselves with developing innovative, efficient designs for retaining wall repairs which again, focuses on saving the clients budget.
-Contact us now to discuss our retaining wall design services.
+Engineering Sydney specialises in structural engineering all throughout Sydney.
+We deliver quality retaining wall design solutions and never over-price.
+We pride ourselves on developing innovative, efficient designs that focus on saving the client’s budget.
+Contact us now to discuss further information about structual engineering.